lscad-facom-ufms/multiexplorer/README.md

 Dependencies
 ============
-To properly execute Multiexplorer, be sure to have all these softwares:
+To properly execute MultiExplorer, be sure to have all these softwares:
 - [gcc multilib](https://howtoinstall.co/pt/gcc-multilib) (required to compile Sniper)
 - [g++ multilib](https://howtoinstall.co/pt/g++-multilib) (required to compile Sniper)
 - [Sniper 7.4](http://snipersim.org)